LIFE STORY

 I would say that Japan should forget about two islands or four islands claims; it should revert to its original demand for a return of all the Kurile Islands, and at a later stage accept the four islands as a concession for dropping the all Kurile demand.

-Why had Tokyo had been forced by the US to renounce all the Kuriles?
-There could at least have been an exception for the Southern Kuriles which Japan had not gained through ‘violence or greed,’ and which were very close to Hokkaido, and which had been populated by Japanese citizens.
+There could at least have been an exception for the Southern Kuriles which Japan had not gained through ‘violence or greed,’ which were very close to Hokkaido, and which had been populated by Japanese citizens.

 Prime Minister Yoshida’s San Francisco appeal for all the Kuriles included a special plea for the Southern Kuriles in particular.
 It reflected a genuine Japanese belief in their right to the islands.

-Ignoring the original Ainu inhabitants, it could be said the Southern Kuriles (Etorufu and Kunashiri) had always been under Japanese control.
+Ignoring the original Ainu inhabitants, it could be said the Southern Kuriles (Etorofu and Kunashiri) had always been under Japanese control.
 They had been developed and inhabited by the Japanese.

-It would also have served the US interest to equivocate on this issue, claiming Moscow had already broken Yalta promises in Eastern Europe and that this allowed Japan to make a claim at least to the southern Kuriles.
+It would also have served the US interest to remain ambiguous on this issue, claiming Moscow had already broken Yalta promises in Eastern Europe and that this allowed the US to soften the 1951 San Fransisco agreement by allowing Tokyo make a claim at least to some of the Kuriles.

-All this would be in exchange for a firm promise that at the forthcoming Peace Conference with Japan the US would follow through on its February 1945 Yalta promise to have Moscow renounce all the Kuriles to the USSR.
+All this would be in exchange for a firm US promise to Moscow that at the forthcoming Peace Conference with Japan the US would follow through on its February 1945 Yalta promise to have a defeated Japan renounce all the Kuriles to the USSR.

 (The February 1945 promise is carved in stone in the Yalta Lividia gardens, as I found on a visit to the gardens in 2016.)